Dr. Mark Levine, MD, MSc, FRCP(C) Professor

 “Funds raised through the run are critical in funding some of the pivotal initial investigations that go on to form the basis for larger grant applications nationally.”

-A long-time community volunteer and event organizer, David recently joined the executive committee to lead the event day planning and execution process.
+A long-time community volunteer and event organizer, David joined the executive committee to co-lead the event day planning and execution process.

 I am able to leverage my experience as a marketing executive and avid runner to help create an event that brings our community together and raises funds for this amazing cause.
 I am proud to be associated with the BRIGHT Run and everything is stands for.